Supxr/qa-portfolio/API-Testing/Postman-Collection/Swagger-Petstore/GET_PET.md

+## Scope
+This test suite validates the behavior of the GET /pet/{petId} endpoint for valid, non-existent, and invalid petId inputs.

-# Test Case: Retrieve pet by petId
+# Test Suite: Retrieve pet by petId

 **Test Case ID:** SP_GET_PET_001 <br>
 **Title:** Retrieve pet using valid petId.<br>